Trade Forex Trading

 How Leverage Increases Profits and Loses?

-If you have a 1,000 dollar account with leverage 500:1 you can buy a maximum of 5 lots which is equivalent to 500,000 dollars contract(5 Standard lots).
+If you have a 1,000 dollar account with leverage 500:1 you as a trader can buy a maximum of 5 lots which is equivalent to 500,000 dollars contract(5 Standard lots).

-Let us calculate profits & losses based on two examples of used leverage, based on $1,000 trading account:
+Let us calculate profits and losses based in 2 illustrations of used leverage, based on $1,000 trading account:

 Example 1: (500:1 Leverage or 5 Lots)